zubairlalani/takehome-fa20/README.md

 This project will be broken down into multiple parts.
 After you finish this project, you must submit it by following the instructions below.

-*This exercise is due before this Monday, January 28th at 11:59PM.
+*This exercise is due before this Sunday, January 27th at 11:59PM.
 If you have spent over 10 hours total, submit what you have!*

 For any questions, feel free to email angad@hack4impact.org.